 Tip 7: Rental Cars

 Many people come to Vegas and want to go out to Hoover Dam.
 Or maybe they want a weekend getaway/quick multi-day trip to the Grand Canyon, the National Parks in Utah, or even the Vermilion Cliffs National Monument (home of White Pocket and The Wave).
 All the major rental car agencies have offices in various hotels on the Strip.
-We found we were able save over half by taking a short cab ride back to the airport and getting the rental car there (we found the best deals at Budget and Hertz.
+We found we were able save over half by taking a short cab ride back to the airport and getting the rental car there (we found the best deals at RentalCars.com, but you might also have good luck with Hertz.

 Tip 8: Free Entertainment